prathameshh27/StoreMonitoring/README.md

 # Store Monitoring

-This README provides an overview of the logic and functionality behind the Store Uptime/Downtime Calculator, which calculates the uptime and downtime for a all the store instances within specific time intervals.
+This README provides an overview of the logic and functionality behind the Store Uptime/Downtime Calculator, which calculates the uptime and downtime for all the store instances within specific time intervals.
 The calculator processes store logs and operating hours to generate accurate uptime and downtime metrics.

 ## Installation